BloodLantern/Mountain/README.md

 compile by statically linking against the corresponding `Mountain.lib` (`Debug` or `Release`) and add the correct `Mountain.dll` to your executable file directory.

+## Profiling

+This project uses the [Tracy](https://github.com/wolfpld/tracy) profiler.
+To enable profiling of the framework, add the `Profiler/Profiler.vcxproj` project to your solution and set it as a reference to both your project and Mountain.
+The last thing to do is to edit the `Mountain/src/Mountain/Configuration.hpp` file and define `MOUNTAIN_USE_PROFILER`.

 ## External dependencies used

 - [OpenGL](https://www.opengl.org)